philouc/mri_acq_recon_tutorial/README.md

 ### Test data

 Some 2D MR synthetic images are available for testing at various image resolution (ie fixed FOV= 256mm and pixel size varying from 1mm down to 125 µm as in plane resolution).
 Matrix size thus varies from 256x256 up to 2048x2048.
 Each filename is called **BrainPhantomXXX[X].png** with _XXX_ referring to the image dimension (e.g., 256).
 A single 2D MRI image collected at 7 Tesla is also available.
-We also provide some SPARKLING trajectories for illustration purposes for two different image sizes (256x256 and 512x512).
+We also provide some SPARKLING (_Spreading Projection Algorithm for Rapid K-space sampLING_) trajectories for illustration purposes for two different image sizes (256x256 and 512x512).

 ### Matlab